NorCal Membership

 APPEAL PROCESS

 If a club’s application is denied, it may request an appeal hearing with the NorCal Board of Directors within 10 business days of the decision.
-Clubs may then escalate an appeal to US Club Soccer.
+Clubs may then escalate an appeal to US Club Soccer if necessary.

 NEW CLUB COMMITTEE